SilentNightWalker/hello-world/README.md

 # JD Bucklin

 I have been exploring, studying, and using AI for years.
-I am self-taught and am passionate about protecting autonomy of thought.
+I am self-taught in computers and am passionate about protecting autonomy of thought.

 ## Book